agile-samurai/AF-demo/README.md

 * Data Streaming & Persistence
 * User Experience and Data Visualizations

 Our solution makes use of AWS through a fully automated CI/CD pipeline orchestrated with Terraform as a configuration management tool.
 Our selection of AWS and Terraform was driven by the ability to create environments seamlessly without being coupled to a given deployment target as well as the familiarity of these tools within USCIS.
-As we are provisioning Docker Containers, we also have the ability seamlessly provision workloads within the cloud and have AWS’ Platform as a Service implementation (Elastic Container Service) handle our process scheduling.
+As we are provisioning Docker Containers, we also have the ability to seamlessly provision workloads within the cloud and have AWS’ Platform as a Service implementation (Elastic Container Service) handle our process scheduling.

+HSMGATEWAY???

 __Stability:__ To ensure Stability:
 Our platform leverages cloud optimized platform as a service techniques and built in telemetry support of the container platform.